omidarmat/onLearn/react.md

 1. `useSyncExternalStore`
 2. `useInsertionEffect`

-### **Rules of hooks**
+### Rules of hooks

 In order for hooks to work as intended there are 2 simple rules that we must follow:

-- **RULE 1:** Hooks can only be called at the **top level**.
+- RULE 1: Hooks can only be called at the top level.
 We cannot call hooks inside conditionals, loops, functions nested inside the component, or after an early return because that is also similar to a condition.
 Why this rule exists?
 Hooks only work if they are always called in the same exact order, which can only be ensured if they are called at the top level.
 But why do hooks need to be called in the same order on every render?
 Let's dive deeper into the reasons behind this rule.

 Remember that when an app is rendered, React creates a tree of React elements (Virtual DOM).
 On the initial render, React also builds a Fiber tree out of the virtual DOM where each element is a fiber.
 Each fiber contains a lot of stuff, like the received props, list of work, and more importantly, a linked list of all the hooks that were used in the component instance.
 Let's build ourselves a linked list of used hooks based on the hypothetical code example below to understand how hooks work behind the scenes.
 It is hypothetical because it won't actually work.
 It even violates the rule that we just mentioned.
 By breaking this rule we are trying to understand why hooks rely on the order in which they are called.